-ELEVENTH GRADE - CLASS OF 2023
+ELEVENTH GRADE - CLASS OF 2026

 Eleventh grade students should carefully check required courses for graduation and make sure the proper courses have been selected.
 Any required courses not successfully completed should be included in this year's course requests.
-AP/DC courses are also available in English, Science, Social Studies, Foreign Language, and some Mathematics courses.
+AP courses are also available in English, Science, Social Studies, foreign language, and some mathematics courses.
+Opportunities for dual credit in English and History are available.
 All selections should be made with an ultimate college major or career goal in mind.

-Testing: Recommended - PSAT/NMSQT, SAT, ACT and TSI in spring (necessary for college application process for fall of senior year)
+Testing: Recommended - PSAT, SAT and ACT in spring (necessary for college application process for fall of senior year)

 Required Courses: English III, 3rd Math, 3rd Science & Social Studies (See Chart on Pg.
-2)
+74)